Camo67/kyra/README.md

    - `groq-llama3-8b` → Groq’s OpenAI-compatible endpoint.
    - Any other model → local Ollama endpoint (`localEndpoint` setting).
    The per-user credentials are injected automatically, so multi-user sessions never share secrets.

+## Upcoming enhancements
+1. **Automatic Google credential provisioning**
+   - Extend the Google OAuth flow with additional scopes (e.g., `https://www.googleapis.com/auth/cloud-platform`) and a follow-up consent button so Kira can create Gemini/NotebookLM keys on behalf of a user directly from Google APIs instead of requiring manual pasting.
+2. **Team workspaces**
+   - Introduce workspace entities (organization → workspace → members) that can hold shared credential bundles alongside per-user overrides; members inherit workspace keys unless they supply their own.
+3. **Audit logs & key usage tracking**
+   - Log every agent invocation (user, provider, timestamp, model, source IP) to a dedicated `KeyUsage` table or external logging service so admins can trace activity and detect abuse.
+4. **Production deployment (Cloud Run or Heroku)**
+   - Containerize the Next.js + Prisma app, provision a managed SQLite/MySQL/Postgres backend, and add deployment scripts.
+For Cloud Run the flow is: `gcloud builds submit`, `gcloud run deploy --set-env-vars ...`.
+For Heroku: create an app, add a Postgres add-on, then push via `git push heroku master` or GitHub Actions.